 - 1 year

 - Entry requirements

-We normally look for a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent.
+We require a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent.

 - You ideally need a a degree in finance, economics, mathematics, statistics, physics, engineering, actuarial or decision sciences and have taken or be taking a significant number of modules in quantitative subjects, such as differential equations, econometrics or mathematical statistics in the final year of your degree, with excellent results

-- When assessing your academic record, we take into account your grade average, position in class, references and the standing of the institution where you studied your qualification.
+- When assessing your academic record, we take into account your grade average, position in class and the standing of the institution where you studied your qualification.